cheznic/DevOps-with-Terraform/vagrant-host/README.md

 ## Configure local VM using Vagrant and VirtualBox
 This section describes what's needed to build a vagrant project using Ubuntu.
 This Vagrant VM will be named 'local-vm1'.  will identify the needed dependencies for running vagrant and how to install each.
 After Vagrant is installed, the vagrant project is downloaded and built locally.
 The result is a running VM on your Mac with a specific configuration.
-The VM includes Terraform, AWS CLI, and Ansible.
+The VM will include Terraform, AWS CLI, and Ansible.

 ### Initial Setup
 You'll need HomeBrew, VirtualBox, Vagrant, and Git installed locally to begin.